Running Redox on Real Hardware

 - Open the Redox image and click on the "Extract" button

-If you are using the GNOME Nautilus or KDE Dolphin file managers, right-click the file and select the option to extract the file.
+If you are using the GNOME Nautilus or KDE Dolphin file manager, right-click the file and select the option to extract the file.

 Install the Zstd tool and run: